Grew • Command Line Interface

 With clustering

-In both Mono and Multi modes, if the command line additionally contains one or more arguments (-key … or -whether …), the set of occurrences is clustered recursively according to the given clustering items.
+In both Mono and Multi modes, if the command line additionally contains one or more arguments introduced by -key, the set of occurrences is clustered recursively according to the given clustering items.

 See the Clustering documentation page for details of the various clustering items available.